DFE-Digital/bat-design-history/app/posts/register-of-training-providers/2025-12-08-adding-a-way-for-users-to-create-api-clients.md

 ### Revoking an API client

-Users can revoke API clients that are no longer needed.
+Users can revoke API clients to immediately stop them from accessing the API.

+Revoking is used when:

+- access needs to be suspended temporarily or permanently
+- there's a security concern with a token
+- a third party no longer needs access but you want to keep a record of the API client

+When an API client is revoked:

+- it remains visible in the API clients list with a 'Revoked' status
+- the audit history is preserved
+- the API client cannot be edited or reactivated
+- the third party can no longer use the token to access the API

-When users select the ‘Revoke API client’ button on the API client details page, we show a confirmation page to ensure they want to revoke the API client.
+When users select the 'Revoke API client' button on the API client details page, we show a confirmation page to ensure they want to revoke the API client.
 This confirmation step ensures they do not accidentally rescind the API client.

 We show a message on the confirmation page warning that revoking an API client cannot be undone.

-Selecting the red ‘Revoke API client’ button will complete the process.
+Selecting the red 'Revoke API client' button will complete the process.

-We show a success message on the API client details page saying ‘API client revoked’.
+We show a success message on the API client details page saying 'API client revoked'.

-On the API client list and details pages, we include a ‘Revoked’ status tag next to the API client's name.
+On the API client list and details pages, we include a 'Revoked' status tag next to the API client's name.

 We remove all change links.

 ### Deleting an API client

-Users can delete API clients that are no longer needed.
+Users can delete API clients to permanently remove them from the system.

+Deleting is used when:

+- an API client was created in error
+- you want to completely remove the record from the system
+- the API client is no longer needed and there's no requirement to keep its history

+When an API client is deleted:

+- it is completely removed from the API clients list
+- the audit history is still preserved (see [logging changes to API clients](/register-of-training-providers/logging-changes-to-api-clients/))
+- the action cannot be undone
+- the third party can no longer use the token to access the API

+Users should revoke rather than delete API clients if they want to maintain a visible record of third-party access in the API clients list.

-When users select the ‘Delete API client’ link on the API client details page, we show a confirmation page to ensure they want to delete the API client.
+When users select the 'Delete API client' link on the API client details page, we show a confirmation page to ensure they want to delete the API client.
 This confirmation step ensures they do not accidentally delete the API client.

 We show a message on the confirmation page warning that deleting an API client cannot be undone.

-Selecting the red ‘Delete API client’ button will complete the process.
+Selecting the red 'Delete API client' button will complete the process.

-We show a success message on the API clients list page saying ‘API client deleted’.
+We show a success message on the API clients list page saying 'API client deleted'.

 *[API]: application programming interface